If you import animals, animal products, fish, feed, plants or organic produce, you need to be aware of certain rules and procedures.

 be accompanied by a health certificate, obtained from the specified veterinary authority in the country of origin

-be pre-notified to the BIP before arrival using a Common Veterinary Entry Document
+be pre-notified to the BCP before arrival using a Common Veterinary Entry Document

-pass an examination at the BIP to confirm they conform to the certified standards - a fee is payable to the BIP for this
+pass an examination at the BCP to confirm they conform to the certified standards - a fee is payable to the BCP for this

 The Trade Control and Expert System (TRACES) is a web-based system run by the European Commission's Directorate-General for Health and Consumer Protection to make the paperwork for trading in animals and animal products easier.
 For imported goods and live animals, the system allows traders to obtain health certificates and movement notifications of dispatches.
 Read more about using TRACES to trade in animals and animal products.